juju/docs/src/en/commands.md

    **Examples:**

-          juju sla essential              # set the support level to essential juju sla standard --budget 1000 # set the support level to essential with a maximum budget of $1000 juju sla                        # display the current support level for the model.
+          # set the support level to essential
+          juju sla essential
+          # set the support level to essential with a maximum budget of $1000 in wallet 'personal'
+          juju sla standard --budget personal:1000
+          # display the current support level for the model.
+          juju sla